-One reply on “True Leadership”
+One response to “True Leadership”

 […] but Covid-19 is a reality and it’s spreading.
 Like I always say the African problem is one of leadership.
 This is typical to Nigeria, where most think like their leaders.
 If the head is bad, there’s […]